Kfir-G/Kfir-G/README.md

 Node.js: [Udemy- The Complete Node.js Developer Course](https://www.udemy.com/course/the-complete-nodejs-developer-course-2/) -Complited! <br/>

 #### 📚 Publication
-[Spotify Genres Network Analysis](https://medium.com/@kfir_g/spotify-genres-network-analysis-3047c5b9b777)- I built a genre network and found that the number of artists playing a genre correlated with its centrality in the network.
+[Spotify Genres Network Analysis](https://medium.com/@kfir_g/spotify-genres-network-analysis-3047c5b9b777)- I built a genre network and found that the number of artists playing a genre correlated with its centrality in the network.<br/>
+[Spotify- Genres Network Analysis by Through Decades](https://medium.com/@kfir_g/spotify-genres-network-analysis-by-through-decades-b7d325f9677a)- Analysis the Pop and Rock through 1960-2020 by their popularity and the importance.

 #### ⚗️ Last projects
 [Chat Room App](https://github.com/Kfir-G/chat-app) |